noaa-onms/cinms/modals/_captions.md

 ### Details

 CINMS eelgrass bed locations in the map above are a compilation from UCSB, NMFS, and CINMS data.
 Surveys for eelgrass occurred at different times and the bed persistence is unknown at many locations.
-UCSB data comes from transects performed by UCSB researchers while the NMFS data comes from sidescan sonar surveys along the coastline.
+UCSB data come from transects performed by UCSB researchers while the NMFS data comes from sidescan sonar surveys along the coastline.

 ## Figure App.E.10.24.